tucci/blog/_posts/2019-04-25-Custom Game Engine.md

 - Understand what the compiler can and can't do for me

 # Things I learned/Implemented
+- Work Ethic, Self Discipline, and Consistency.
+I worked on this for at least an hour everyday.
 - Physically Based Rendering with HDR [Followed the learnopengl tutorial](https://learnopengl.com/PBR/Theory)
 - HDR Skybox for IBL(Image Based Lighting)
 - ECS using a Data Oriented Design